 This page contains brief information about brexucabtagene autoleucel (Tecartus) and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.

 Brexucabtagene autoleucel is approved to treat adults with:

-- Mantle cell lymphoma that has relapsed (come back) or is refractory (does not respond to treatment).¹
+- Mantle cell lymphoma that has come back or does not respond to treatment.¹

 ¹This use is approved under FDA’s Accelerated Approval Program.
 As a condition of approval, confirmatory trial(s) must show that brexucabtagene autoleucel provides a clinical benefit in these patients.

 Brexucabtagene autoleucel is only available as part of a special program called Tecartus REMS (Risk Evaluation and Mitigation Strategies).

 Brexucabtagene autoleucel is also being studied in the treatment of other types of cancer.

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Brexucabtagene Autoleucel - A lay language summary of important information about this drug that may include the following: